Zygotene

-Zygotene (from greek "paired threads") is the second stage of prophase I during meiosis, the specialized cell division that reduces the chromosome number by half to produce haploid gametes.
+Zygotene (from Greek for "paired threads") is the second stage of prophase I during meiosis, the specialized cell division that reduces the chromosome number by half to produce haploid gametes.
 It follows the Leptotene stage and is followed by Pachytene stage.

 Synapsis completion

 The key event during zygotene is the completion of synapsis between homologous chromosomes.
 Synapsis began during the previous leptotene stage, with the homologous chromosomes starting to pair together and associate lengthwise, facilitated by the synaptonemal complex protein structure.

 In zygotene, the synaptonemal complex forms more extensively between the paired chromosomes.
 It zips the homologs together along their entire length, with the lateral elements of the complex associated with each chromosome and the central region holding them together.
 This allows intimate pairing and genetic recombination events.

 Chromosome condensation

 The chromosomes continue condensing during zygotene into distinct threadlike structures.
 Each chromosome now appears thicker as the sister chromatids are closely aligned.